o-bollverk/msf/README.md

 # msf
-## Machine Learning project with the purpose of predicting plane types in Microsoft Flight Simulator using web images of planes
+## Machine Learning project with the purpose of predicting plane types using recorded images from Microsoft Flight Simulator and photos from jetphotos.com

 Folder info: